United4Surveillance/signal-detection-tool/CONTRIBUTING.md

 - If you are not a maintainer or owner of the repository, please fork the repository and create a new branch from `main` or the relevant feature branch.
 - Follow our [pull request template](.github/PULL_REQUEST_TEMPLATE.md) when submitting a pull request.
 - Ensure your code adheres to our [coding guidelines](#coding-guidelines).
+- Make sure that your branch entails all relevant previously merged changes and your code is compatible to what is on the main branch.
+Having started from an old state is not an excuse to push outdated code.
 - Include tests if applicable, and ensure all tests pass.

 #### Reviewing Pull Requests